architecture-first/boa-showcase/docs/programming/Overview.md

 ![](images/Vision/boa-general-documentation-Vision-Support.drawio.png)

-The platform will run on any of the environments shown in the image above.
+The platform will run on any of the environments in gray shown in the image above.
-The preferred runtime environment is Kubernetes or Docker Swarm because of the grid computing capabilities.
+The preferred runtime environment is Kubernetes or Docker Compose/Swarm because of the grid-computing capabilities.
 But, since the Actor is just a running process, it can run directly on a VM, desktop or another environment.

 The key platform that ties the Vicinity together is Redis.